Mathew-D/processing-vscode/README.md

 This extension provides several configuration options that you can customize in your VS Code settings:

-- `processing.processingPath`: Path to Processing.
-Leave default if you've added processing to your path, otherwise enter the path to `processing-java`.
+- `processing.processingPath`: Path to Processing executable.
+For Processing 4+, the extension will automatically add 'cli' when needed.
+Just enter the path to the `processing` executable.
+Example: `/usr/bin/processing` for Unix, or `C:\\Program Files\\processing-4.0\\processing` for Windows.
 - `processing.docs`: Which documentation to use.
 Options: "processing.org", "p5js.org", "py.processing.org", or "auto".
 - `processing.search`: Search engine to use.
 Options: "Google" or "DuckDuckGo".
-- `processing.shouldGiveDiagnostics`: Whether to provide diagnostics (via processing-java).
+- `processing.shouldGiveDiagnostics`: Whether to provide diagnostics (via processing cli).
 Disabled by default as it can be slow.
 - `processing.shouldSendSigint`: Whether to send interrupt signal to stop the current running process before starting a new one.
 - `processing.runPathQuotes`: When to quote the run path.
 Options: "auto" or "always".
 - `processing.py.jarPath`: Location of the processing-py.jar file.